 Sustainability is a crucial component in MOA Foodtech's value chain, especially when it comes to its customer relationships.
 Many companies, in their quest to align themselves with more sustainable and responsible practices, actively seek suppliers that are not only sustainability certified, but also contribute additional value through their sustainable practices.
 Also from a market perspective, consumers are more concerned about the provenance of products and ingredients: they look more closely at the label.
 This puts MOA Foodtech in an advantageous position, as its commitment to sustainability not only enhances its environmental profile, but also strengthens its attractiveness and relationships with customers who value and prioritise sustainability in their supply chains.
 Nowadays, MOA Foodtech has a significant competitive advantage thanks to its focus on sustainability and innovation.
-However, they still face the challenge of materialising the leap towards industrialisation and scalability of their industrialised process in 2024, marking a crucial step in their evolution and ability to serve a wider market.
+However, they still face the challenge of materialising the leap towards industrialisation and scalability of their processes.
+They are actively working on scaling up their business model and expect to fully launch their industrialised process in 2024, marking a crucial step in their evolution and ability to serve a wider market.
 In its search for industrialisation and scalability partners, MOA Foodtech not only focuses on technical and commercial capacity, but also places great importance on these potential partners sharing and aligning with its sustainability approach.